xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 > show an image
 > flash in SIFT descriptors of the image
-> fade in another image and match multiple descriptors from one to another
+> fade in another image and match multiple descriptors from one to another (via green lines), maybe don't match some
 > transform the images into cameras and project onto points that are seen by both

 The core of sparse reconstruction are features.
 We can think of features as spots in the images that are in some way interesting.
-We do this because if we can match same features across multiple different images, we can triangulate where the cameras have to be for the geometry to make sense.
+We do this because if we can match the same features across multiple different images, we can triangulate where the cameras have to be for the geometry to make sense.

 > go back to the image

 But we're getting ahead of ourselves.
-Let's first figure out how to find features.
+Let's first figure out how to find the features.

+> grayscale the image (smoothly)
+> show two pixels (drag them out) and why it's hard for RGB images

+For the sake of simplicity, we'll be working with grayscale images for the rest of the video, otherwise comparing values of pixels becomes complicated.

 > show the places we're talking about

-As we've previously mentioned, we want positions in the image that are somehow interesting.
+As we've previously mentioned, we want to find positions in the image that are somehow interesting.

+> visually add noise/scale down / do the transformations

+A simple algorithm could, for example, look at all pixels and pick those that are smaller/larger than all of their neighbors (i.e. local extremes).
+This might work if the image has good quality, but if you add just a little bit of noise or change the image using some basic transformations, you can see that the features change quite drastically, which means that they are unstable.

-> TODO: explain how this is done via the scale space
+> TODO: explain how this is done via the scale space (that we want features that are present even if we downscale)
 > mention that it's a gaussian scale space, what a DoG is (no, not that dog)
-> mention 3b1b video about convolutions
 > also mention that the details are a bit tricky, but the main point is that we have a feature point if it's the local maximum in the adjacent scales
 > since this creates a lot of points (some of which aren't all that great), additionally filter by using threshold (is it very bright/dark?)

-One way would be to look at pixels that are smaller/larger than all of their neighbours (i.e. the local extremes).
-This might work if the image was clean, but if you add any sort of noise or scale the image then all the features change, which probably shouldn't be happening.

-TODO: stuff with the scale space
+> TODO: visually show that SIFT is much more resilient to this using the same operations (side by side)

+Here is a side-by-side comparison.

+> animate some numbers appearing for each feature
+> then take a specific one and show a line + zoom in on the images

-Now that we've determined where the features are, we'll calculate their descriptors.
+Now that we've determined where the features are, we need to calculate their descriptors to start matching them across images.
-These can be thought of as information about the feature and its surroundings, and it should be the same if the feature is present in multiple images (so that we can match it).
+These can be thought of as information about the feature and its surroundings, and it should, for a given feature, stay the same across multiple images.

-> make these centered at the feature we're looking at

-We need these to be resilient to transforms like rotation, scaling, brightness and changes in perspective This is honestly very sensible since moving from one angle to another can change any and all of those, so we have to be mindful of that.

-> dominant orientations (rotation + affine transformation-invariant)
+Again, a simple algorithm could calculate the descriptor of a feature as the average value near its position.
+This is unsurprisingly as bad as it is simple and we can see this by trying to match these two images -- that doesn't look great.

+TODO: transition

+Since just numbers seem to be a little restrictive, let's say that the descriptor will be a vector with a magnitude of the average value and direction being the image gradient.

+Let's improve this a bit and say that a descriptor is actually a lot of vectors ...

-Okay, so at this point we have managed to detect features and compute their descriptors in all of their images, and we'd like to match features across multiple different images.
+Okay, so at this point we have managed to detect features and compute their descriptors in all of their images, and we'd like to match the same features across multiple different images by comparing their descriptors.
 Now we could, for every feature, check all other features and mark those whose descriptors are similar as matches, but since each image can have thousands of features, this would be extremely slow.

-Instead, we'll use a clever datastructure which speeds things up quite a bit.
+So, to speed things up, we'll use a clever datastructure.

-> we want to identify nearest neighbours -- use a k-d tree and best-bin-first
+> explain best-bin-first - that it's greedy but it speeds things up by orders of magnitude and doesn't incur a significant error
 > they should also be much better than others (ration between first and second)

 So we've detected the features and matched them across images... and now what?
-We'd like to look at the matched points across the images and use them to infer their position in space, but this is not as easy as it sounds.
+We'd like to look at the matched features across the images and use them to infer their position in space, but this is not as easy as it sounds.
 To understand why, we'll have to make a slight detour into how a standard camera creates images.

-> the pinhole model
+> the pinhole model + homogeneous coordinates
-> how far into affine coordinates do I want to go?
+> how far into homogeneous coordinates do I want to go?
 > that we want the center of the image, but it doesn't work like that
 > sparse reconstruction lecture 3 -- show the pinhole model
 > explain some basic math behind it (what happens when we change the focal length)